 I'm fine with my current shape and weight range.
 The thing that keeps nagging at me, and will until I get a DXA scan to check my LBM and body fat (to confirm or be at odds with the Bod Pod), is the morbid obesity (by body fat level, assessment of 42%).
 If I genuinely do have that much visceral body fat (tho' I can't see where it is, given my waist measurement is consistently <26 inches) then I need to reduce it.
 Yet, I have such scant muscle mass (allegedly) that if I lost any more, I'd be in danger of triggering the metabolic problems that I currently don't have.

-July 2014 Life, eh!
-In March I had a DXA scan which revealed very low muscle mass (sarcopenia) so I'm still thinking about how to cope with that.
+August 2014 In March I had a DXA scan which revealed very low muscle mass (sarcopenia) so I'm still thinking about how to cope with that.
 I may miss questions that people ask me or personals.
-Apologies if I do, it's not intentional and normal service may resume at some point
+Apologies if I do, it's not intentional.

 Last edited by SlowSure; 01-28-2014 at 11:56 PM..